feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 ![](forward_expert.png "Forward Agent")

+**Trajectory Length**

-Before we look at the demonstrations, I would like to point out 2 factors that seem to significantly influence expert behavior encoding.
+In our experiments, there seem to be 2 factors that seem to significantly influence expert behavior encoding.
 One is k, the number of allowed partitions, and the other the step size when calculating state transitions.

-Here, we are looking at a step size of 1.
-We can see that with fewer allowed partitions, the model struggles to map different experts to different latent clusters, but starting with k=4, we see significant differentiation.
+With a step size of 1,we see that with fewer allowed partitions, the model struggles to map different experts to different latent clusters, but starting with k=4, we see significant differentiation.

 When we take larger steps to calculate the transitions, however, the model seems to learn to cluster much earlier.
 You can maybe think of this a case where one agent walks forward all the time and the other agent walks forward for 3 steps then turns.
 In the one step scenario, the model would have difficulty separating the two agents when they are walking straight for some of the time.
 A future direction therefore, might be to model long- and short-term dependencies, such as with LSTMs or with attention.

+***Results***

 In the demonstrations that follow, I keep everything constant.
 This means that the environment is seeded, such that an expert reaching a goal will cause it to respawn in a place entirely determined by the seed.
 This serves as a unit test for our approach, as the only varying factor is the context vector we supply to the agent at test time.

-***Results***

 We set **k=4** for this particular experiment, meaning that we allow our model to learn up to 4 distinct behaviors from the data it consumes .
 Below, we step through and this what behavior corresponds to the 4 clusters.
 The model is sort of learning to go forward.
 It tends to be true across experiments that it will pick up the simplest behavior first, before learning more complex ones.